 Past winners can be found here.

 FEI Research Institute is a newly established foundation (registered with the Stockholm Administrative County Board and governed by the Foundation Act SFS 1994:1220).
 It was set up to provide research funding for scholars at universities in Sweden and abroad.
 The statutes stipulate that proposals for research funding should be in subject areas where FEI offers courses, eg. management, accounting, marketing or real estate.
-The Board of the FEI Research Institute welcomes applications as from June 2017.
+The Board of the FEI Research Institute will be accepting applications for the 2021 prize from June 2021.
 Please contact FEI for more details.

 The Foundation for Business Administration and the Environment provides funding for research projects combining these important areas.
 The Foundation supports, among other projects, best practice in environmental accounting reporting and research in Corporate Social Responsibility (CSR).